Managing investments in over 40 innovative technology businesses.

 2018年，我们与UK China Enterprise LLP（UCE）开始合作，并开始管理UK China Enterprise LLP。 UCE是一家初期风险投资基金，专注投资于剑桥、牛津和伦敦周边有潜力在中国扩大规模的科技型企业。近期，ET Capital开始管理Carbon Order，一家致力于开发从大气中捕获二氧化碳的低碳技术的专业基金。

 Martin Rigby, is managing director of ET Capital Limited.
-He has been a venture capital investor for over 25 years making and managing investments in over 40 innovative technology businesses, principally in network services, software and hardware.
+A venture capital investor for over 30 years, he has made and managed investments in over 50 innovative technology businesses, principally in information technology and life sciences.
 Before founding ET Capital in 1992, he was an investment manager at 3i plc in Cambridge specialising in early stage technology investments.
 He was co-founder and CEO of Psonar, the Pay As You Go streaming music service.
-He is a non-executive director of Bango plc, the AIM quoted mobile payments provider.
-He is chairman of FSE Fund Managers, the equity investment arm of the FSE Group.
-He is also chairman of MJog, the health monitoring and messaging service provider.
+He is chairman of FSE Group, a fund management group managing a series of equity and loan funds across eastern England, the Home Counties, London and the South West.
+He was chairman of MJog, the health monitoring and messaging service provider sold to Kry Group in 2020 and was a non-executive director of Bango plc, the AIM quoted mobile payments provider.
 He is an advisory board member of The Bettany Centre for Entrepreneurship at Cranfield University.
 He read history for his first degree at New College, Oxford, has an MBA from Cranfield and a degree in IT and Computing from The Open University.

 David Gill started his career in investment banking with Chase Investment Bank, moving to Greenwell Montagu in 1988.
 After which he joined the corporate finance department of Midland Bank plc, specialising in advising smaller growth companies.
 After the acquisition of Midland by HSBC he became Head of Technology & Innovation for the UK bank.
 In 2004-5 he was a Sloan Fellow at the Stanford Graduate School of Business, immediately prior to joining ET Capital as director.
 He is an Associate of the Institute for Manufacturing at Cambridge University.
 He read English for his first degree at Magdalene College, Cambridge before being called to the Bar by the Middle Temple 1983.
 On 1 December 2008, he became managing director of St John’s Innovation Centre, Cambridge.